spacemeshos/POET-OLD/readme.md

 Draft

 ### Overview
-POET stands for proofs of elapsed time.
-It is aka proofs of sequential work.
+POET stands for Proofs Of Elapsed Time.
+It is a.k.a. proofs of sequential work.
 The Spacemesh POET service is a public Internet service that provides verifiable proofs of elapsed time.
-It is designed to work together with Spacemesh proofs of space (POST components) commitments to provide a `NIPST` - a non-interactive proof of space time.
+It is designed to work together with Spacemesh Proofs Of Space Time (POST) commitments to provide `NIPST`s - non-interactive proofs of space time.

 THIS IS A PRE-REVIEW PUBLIC DRAFT - collaborators and contributors are welcomed.